Springfield

 Use this guide when

-Springfield belongs in Massachusetts Guide as the western city layer: museums, basketball, campus logistics, and rail or highway movement before Amherst or the Berkshires take over the trip.
+Springfield is the western Massachusetts city stop: museums, basketball, campus logistics, and rail or highway travel before Amherst or the Berkshires take over the trip.

 Quick plan